halumme/Swimmer_Power/README.md

 The scale reading is used to plot a power graph while the swimmer is swimming with maximum effort against the rubber cord.
 There are two distinct software entities:
-1. Arduino microcontroller scetch reading the strain cell in the scale.
+1. Arduino microcontroller sketch reading the strain cell in the scale.
 2. Python script on a laptop PC plotting the values as a bar graph.

 The testing sequence is as follows: